Montgomery Correctional Center: Prison services

 Correctional Center's services include various sections, known by the titles: Classification Unit, Maintenance Unit, Prison Industries, Food Service, Laundry and Sanitation.

 Classification Unit: This group is responsible for assigning inmates to work crews throughout the Jacksonville community.
 The work crews have worked and assisted the city with the Streets and Highways, Parks and Recreation, Jacksonville Electric Authority, and Park Maintenance.
 They also provide classification inmates for on-campus work crews such as the Agriculture Unit, Nursery, Metal Fabrication Shop, Machinery Repair Shop, Bedding Repair, Silk Screening and Shoe Repair Shops.

 Maintenance Unit: This unit utilizes skilled prisoners to maintain the facility's physical plant.
 They have performed construction and repaired multitudes of projects such as remodeling areas in the North and South Units' administrative buildings which accommodate the non-contact visitation center.

 Prison Industry Unit: This group consists of a mattress/sewing factory, a shoe repair factory, and a silk-screening factory.
 The Mattress Factory repairs and recovers mattresses, pillows, blankets, prisoner clothing, and the mending for the Mounted Patrol and K-9 Units.
 The Shoe Repair Factory repairs and reconditions prisoner footwear which is to be redistributed to incoming sentenced prisoners.
 The Silk Screen Factory provides silk screening for prisoner clothing.
 Their primary responsibility is to print the Department of Corrections insignia on all prisoner garments used within the Department.

 Food Service Unit: This unit is operated through a contracted food service and annually provides approximately 700,000 meals, at an approximate cost of $750,000.00.

 Prisoner Laundry Service: This group is responsible for over 10,000 loads of laundry every year.

 Medical Services: This section provides all aspects of the medical services for the prisoners at Montgomery Correctional Center, including mental health and dental services.
 Nursing staff is on site, around-the-clock, for any medical emergencies, and a physician's assistant is available five days a week.
 The physician is on site two times a week.
 There is always an "on-call" physician available at all times.
-Sick call is available seven days a week and chronic care conditions are managed on-site, however, any special off-site referrals are taken to the city's hospital, Shands of Jacksonville.
+Sick call is available seven days a week and chronic care conditions are managed on-site, however, any special off-site referrals are taken to the city's hospital, UF Health Jacksonville.

 Corrections Commissary Service: This group is contracted to operate the prisoner's commissary.
 They are responsible for handling all aspects of the commissary services for the prisoners.
 The program functions in a cost-effective manner, providing the prisoners with essential health and comfort items.